dougUCN/LANE/README.md

 Since this project uses the `typed-document-node` plugin, GraphQL Code Generator recommends that all gql document declarations should be made outside of `.ts`/`.tsx` files and in a `.graphql` file.

 For example, given a file named `Dog.tsx`, all graphql document declarations should reside in a corresponding `Dog.graphql` file instead.
 For more information, please refer to the official documentation [here](https://www.graphql-code-generator.com/docs/guides/react#apollo-and-urql).

+### 3. Styling (CSS)

+This project uses Tailwind CSS framework for styling.
+To maintain consistency across the codebase, please do not create custom css files.
+Instead, all styling should be done in the HTML/React JSX.
+For more information on Tailwind CSS, please refer to the [official docs](https://tailwindcss.com/docs/utility-first) or try it out [here](https://play.tailwindcss.com/).